 Amazon is promising another fresh feature for its latest Fire devices called Second Screen that will let you fling shows and movies from your tablet to a big-screen TV.
 Second Screen (which I couldn't test) hasn't launched yet and will only work initially on Sony PS3s and PS4s and Samsung TVs.
 A related feature will let you wirelessly "mirror" or display on the TV what is on your tablet if you attach a special Miracast dongle.
 We've seen similar mirroring on other tablets.

-Amazon has moved power and volume controls to the back.
+OTHER NOTES ON THE NEW HARDWAREAmazon has moved power and volume controls to the back.
 It was sometimes a minor nuisance to get at them when I had on the new magnetic "Origami" cover accessory that folds into a stand for the tablet.

 The 7-inch and 8.9-inch models have front-facing HD cameras; only the larger tablet has a rear-facing one as well.